yanivomc/seminars/AWS/Cloudformation/cloudformation part 1 - 2 /README.md

 Resources:

 Outputs:
 ~~~

+---
-We start with declaring the version for the template
+Our Template start with declaring the version for the template
 ~~~
 AWSTemplateFormatVersion: '2010-09-09'
 Description: JB sample instllation
 ~~~
-The AWSTemplateFormatVersion section (optional) identifies the capabilities of the template.
+NOTE: The AWSTemplateFormatVersion section (optional) identifies the capabilities of the template.
 The latest template format version is 2010-09-09 and is currently the only valid value.

 ---
-### Next continue to define the Template paramters
+# Parameters

-Paramters will be shown in the AWS console for the operator to choose/type
+Paramters will be shown in the AWS console for the operator to choose/type when he launch our Template

-Paramter screen shoot of our sample example:
+Paramter screen shoot of our sample template example:

 ![alt text](https://github.com/yanivomc/seminars/blob/master/AWS/Cloudformation/cloudformation%20part%201%20-%202%20/images/stack%20details.png?raw=true "CLOUDFORMATION Paramters")

+### We start to define the Template paramters with:
 ###### KEYPAIRS
+Keypairs will allow us to select an SSH KEY to use when we wish to connect to our created EC2 INSTANCES

+Here we allow the operator to select an already created KEYPAIR
 ~~~
 paramName: # Type in a Param name you choose
   Description: